-Our course website can be found at D2L (https://online.brazosport.edu/d2l/home).
+Our course website can be found on D2L (https://online.brazosport.edu/d2l/home).
 All of our course materials will be housed on this website.
 You will be expected to access and submit all assignments digitally, so it is essential that you have a strong working knowledge of the D2L virtual campus, word processing software, and basic online tasks like downloading files, emailing, and using Dropbox.
-You also will be required to watch some films outside of class; information on how to access them will be posted on D2L.
-Course announcements will appear on D2L and may also be sent to you via your Brazosport College email account.
+Course announcements and information will appear on D2L and may also be sent to you via your Brazosport College email account.
 You are expected to check your email and D2L on a regular basis.